 1/ You will have used your Threshold Run pace to Determine Your Target Pace for your Race

-Look at the IF (Intensity Factor) for various sections of the race to see if it in line with your strategy (1 hour at 100% Threshold Pace gives an IF of 1.
+Look at the IF (Intensity Factor) for various sections of the race to see if it aligns with your strategy (1 hour at 100% Threshold Pace gives an IF of 1.
 If your race is a marathon and your target pace is 90% of Threshold then your IF should be 0.90) in particular the first few KM's and check that you paced evenly throughout.

 The ratio of NGP to your Threshold Running Pace (in your settings) produces a relative Intensity Factor (IF).

-Analysis is by no means a perfect process because of the sheer number of variables involved.
+Race analysis is by no means a perfect process because of the sheer number of variables involved.
 But using recent performance test data is always better than looking at race times in isolation.